openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Expected result
 ###############

-We should have the ability to send ICMP and TCP traffic between VMs in different tenants.
+We should have the ability to send ICMP and TCP traffic between instances in different tenants.

 Verify that only the associated MAC and IP addresses can communicate on the logical port.